Authentic. Yep, that's me. No BS around here. Straight talk. No chaser. Just real and nerdy, like quick and dirty but with flavor.

-A recent M.S. degree in HCI/UX from DePaul University (go class of 2016) has added more craft to my strategy and now I can visually design, wireframe, prototype and task flow like an assassin showcasing and transforming all those pretty little thoughts in people's heads (and mine own) into real, live user-centered task flow entities called digital products.
+A recent M.S. degree in Computer Science with a HCI concentration from DePaul University (go class of 2016) has added more craft to my strategy and now I can visually design, wireframe, prototype and task flow like an assassin showcasing and transforming all those pretty little thoughts in people's heads (and those in mine own) into real, live user-centered task flow entities called digital products.

 But really I'm just a person who likes to create things that don't exist and finds a way to problem solve until they do.

 So, I taught myself HTML and CSS so I could build websites.
-Really so I could just build cool 3D animations with CSS 3.
-(You can see one on my own website at www.ovetta-sampson.com).
+Really so I could just build cool 3D animations with CSS 3 like this,

 I taught myself Python so I could build application platforms.
 Built my own server so I could launch some badly designed but fun apps I built using PHP and Ajax.